Note: Betfair now offers a standard bookmaker along with its exchange. Please read the Bookmaker review here.

 Betfair services both professional and recreational punters.
 Professional punters love the relative anonymity, with it not being in the exchange’s interest to close down successful customers.
 After all, the bookmaker does not care who wins or loses on its exchanges.
 What matters is the commission that the winning punters pay.
 The world of professional punting turned on its head when this site was introduced.

-Recreational punters benefit from better odds and the organisation, through the 2013 launch of its fixed-odds sportsbook and continued development of its multi-betting service, is targeting that end of the market specifically.
+Recreational punters benefit from better odds and the organisation, through the 2013 launch of its fixed-odds bookie and continued development of its multi-betting service, is targeting that end of the market specifically.

 Getting money in and out of one’s account is quick and easy but, controversially, it may cost one money.
 That is because the company charges a 1.5 per cent administration fee on MasterCard and Visa deposits.
 It gets away with this significant deduction because most punters see it – as well as the general 5% commission paid on winnings – as a cost of using the service that they are willing to cop for better odds.
 Surely there will come a time in the near future when Betfair, like so many bookmakers, drops all deposit-related fees.